-Linda Whittemore studied art in California at the university level and again, extensively, with individual teachers and masters.
+Linda Whittemore studied art in California at the university level and extensively with individual teachers and masters, and is trained in the traditional form of Intaglio printmaking.
 She is in many private and public collections and has been selected for, and has won awards in, numerous juried shows.
-Her career as an artist sky rocketed when she began to work on her abstract series.
-There is honesty about her work that comes through to the viewer.
-Says Linda, “It’s all a process, one medium leads to the next.
-We create from what we know or don’t know.
-My paintings are who I am.”
+Linda’s career as an artist skyrocketed when she began to work on her abstract series, and there is honesty about her work that comes through to the viewer.
+Her background as a painter is apparent in her style, with abstract landscapes coming to mind.